 One of the easiest places to buy rental property online is Roofstock.
 Their inventory is growing and roughly 75% of its users are first-time landlords (maybe just like you!).

 A “new” investing concept is investing in small business loans.
-I have small amounts of money with StreetShares.
-You can invest in $25 increments and earn a 5% annual yield.
+I have small amounts of money with Worthy Bonds.
+You can invest in $10 increments and earn a 5% annual yield.
 You can make penalty-free withdrawals after your money invests for one year.

 The investing process is similar to putting your cash into a bank savings account.
 You deposit the cash and StreetShares invests it for you.
 Instead of earning up to 2% annually at the bank, you make 5% instead.
 Keep in mind that you will pay taxes on the 5% income just like your bank account interest earnings.

-As this isn’t a recession-tested investing idea, I’m only investing small amounts of money at this time.
-When the next recession arrives, I don’t know how small business loans will fare.
+Disclaimer: As this isn’t a recession-tested investing idea, I only suggest investing small amounts of money.
+Earning 5% interest in our current low-rate world signals above-average risk.
+When the next recession arrives (or when interest rates rise), I don’t know how small business loans will fare.
 Even if they are backed with collateral.

 The first place you should put your side hustle earnings (if you’re not using them to pay off debt) is a bank account.